OPPOSE: SB1302 – Identical Citizens and Noncitizen Drivers Licenses

 OPPOSE: HB2089 – Home Care Provider Collective Bargaining

-STATUS: This bill will be voted on in the Labor and Commerce Subcommittee 2 TODAY, 1/30, 30 minutes after adjournment of the House in House Committee Room A – 008.
+STATUS: This bill previously passed in the House and will be voted on in the Senate Commerce and Labor Committee TODAY, 2/10, 15 minutes after adjournment of the Senate floor in Senate Room A.

 This bill creates the Virginia Home Care Authority to oversee home care services and allows individual home care providers to unionize and collectively bargain.
 The bill only takes effect if Virginia enacts broader public employee collective bargaining legislation.